PiSupply/PiJuice/README.md

 The tri-coloured RGB LEDs will allow you to keep track of the battery charge levels and other info (they are programmable).
 There are also three programmable buttons which will allow you to trigger events or customisable scripts aside from their predefined functions.
 PiJuice only uses five of the Pi's GPIO pins (just power and I2C), the rest are free and made available via the stacking header which allows for other boards to be used along side PiJuice.
 The board can be powered directly from the grid with the standard Raspberry Pi PSU, via an on board battery, via external batteries, solar panels, wind turbines and other renewable sources.

-The board has a Raspberry Pi HAT compatible layout, with onboard EEPROM (you can disable the EEPROM if you want also).
-It has been designed for the Raspberry Pi A+, B+, 2B and 3B but it is also electrically compatible with the Raspberry Pi Zero v1.3 and Zero W v1.1 or any other Pi.
+The board has a Raspberry Pi HAT or pHAT compatible layout, with onboard EEPROM (you can disable the EEPROM if you want also).
+It has been designed for the Raspberry Pi A+, B+, 2B, 3A+, 3B and 3B+.
+It is also compatible with the Raspberry Pi Zero v1.3 and Zero W v1.1 or any other Pi with a 40 way GPIO header.

 PiJuice is a fully [CE and FCC tested](https://github.com/PiSupply/PiJuice/tree/master/Documentation/Compliance) design and [battery safety tests](https://github.com/PiSupply/PiJuice/tree/master/Documentation/Battery%20Safety) have also been carried out for peace of mind when using in educational or industrial settings.